luizbgomide/EclipsePhase2e-ptbr/src.clean_html/10/02-outer-system-polities.md

 While Extropians are in favor of tangible private property, we long ago surrendered support for intellectual property.
 Quite a few Extropian hypercorps base their business models on reverse-engineering or the concept of _shanzhai_ (counterfeit goods, trademark infringement, and other reproductions).
 We also are less concerned with overbearing habitat legalities, so our corps are often willing to trade products or services that aren't economically feasible for Consortium corps: narcoalgorithms, hacking zero-days, weapon systems, AGIs, certain genetic mods, etc. This gives our habitats a reputation among sunward types for being outlaw havens, which certainly has a nice ring to it.

 Meanwhile, the autonomists criticize us for allowing contracts that are “exploitive,” but if an adult wants to sign an agreement to become an indenture, I don't see why I should stop them.
-They also criticize our lack of a social safety net for society's downtrodden, as if we are all somehow responsible for each other's mistakes and bad luck.
+They also criticize our lack of a social safety net for society’s downtrodden, as if we are all somehow responsible for each other’s mistakes and bad luck.
 You ask me, if we're pissing off both sides, we're probably doing it right.

 ## The Jovian Republic